Night 'n Day: Matthew Lane era (April 2019–)

 Allison left the company in April 2019, and Denise and Andrew's son Matthew Lane took over as general manager.

 By 2020, Night 'n Day was still being run by the Lane family.
 It had 26 support staff, 36 franchisees, 52 sites and about 600 staff across its national network.

 The COVID-19 pandemic had a significant impact on many Night 'n Day stores.
 Under Alert Level Four, they were not allowed to sell major products like coffee, milkshakes and heated food.

-In late 2021, Night 'n Day was the third largest grocery retailer in New Zealand after Woolworths New Zealand and Foodstuffs.
+In late 2021, Night 'n Day was the third largest grocery retailer in New Zealand after Woolworths and Foodstuffs.
 The company submitted to a Commerce Commission inquiry into the two companies' duopoly, calling for a separation between retailers and wholesalers.
 Night 'n Day, along with The Warehouse and other retailers, expressed an interest in taking a greater role in the grocery market if the duopoly was broken up.

 As of 2022, Denise and Andrew Lane's three children were all still heavily involved in the business.